Skip to main content

 When to Use Them

 In casual chats or peer-level business updates, abbreviations can create a friendly, conversational tone.
-They reduce typing and keep things light, especially when you’re managing your own business and want your brand voice to sound relatable.
+They reduce typing and keep things light, especially during a busy business day when speed is needed.

 Abbreviations are perfect for SMS reminders, promo codes, or social media responses.